 Free Boater Safety Course (Online)

 As of July 1, 2016, VA state law requires operators of PWCs (Personal Watercraft such as Jet Skis, Sea Doos, and Wave Runners) and operators of motorboats with a 10 hp or greater motor, have a boating safety education course completion card on board when operating a PWC or motorboat.
 The Boat US Foundation offers a FREE, online Boating Safety Course which is recognized by the US Coast Guard, approved by the NASBLA (National Association of State Boating Law Administrators) and MOST (NOT ALL) state boating license agencies.
 To get a Certificate of Completion, you must first register, take the online course, pass the online test, and then, you will be able to print your Boating Safety Certificate of Completion.
 MOST states require you have a Boating Safety Certificate in your possession when operating a vessel.
 Below are links for The Boat US Foundation Online Boating Safety Courses.
-Check to see if your state will accept this training:
+Check to see if your state will accept this training, not every state does:

 Is APPROVED for Virginia residents: – https://www.boatus.org/virginia/

 - It is very important to note, each state has its own boating laws, requirements, and regulations.
 MOST (NOT ALL) states will accept the Boat US Foundation Online Boater Safety Course and Certificate of Completion.
 For compliance, check your state’s laws, as well as other state’s laws in which you plan to operate a boat.

 - Generally, most states will accept out-of-state Boater Safety Certificates so long as the out-of-state certificate is NASBLA approved.
 This mutual acceptance between states is called “Reciprocity.”
 Check with the state you plan to visit to be sure.

 An Example of Boating Law Differences Between States: